 Nitrogen Oxides (NOx) State Implementation Plan (SIP) Call Rule

 The Ozone Transport NOx SIP Call rule was promulgated by the United States Environmental Protection Agency (U.S. EPA) in 1998.
 The rulemaking, commonly referred to as the NOx SIP Call, required eastern states to submit SIPs that set statewide NOx budgets for the ozone season.
 NOx is a major precursor to the formation of ozone and the ozone season is the warm summer months in each year when ground-level ozone concentrations are highest.
-The NOx Budget Trading Program (NBP) was an allowance trading program the U.S. EPA provided in the rule as an option for States to use to meet NOx SIP Call obligations.
-A model rule was included in the NOx SIP Call rule and can be found in 40 CFR 96.
+The NOx Budget Trading Program (NBP) was an allowance trading program the U.S. EPA provided in the rule as an option for states to use to meet NOx SIP Call obligations.
+A model rule was included in the NOx SIP Call rule and can be found in 40 Code of Federal Regulations (CFR) 96.

 Clean Air Interstate Rule (CAIR)

-In 2005, U.S. EPA issued the Clean Air Interstate Rule to address interstate transport of ozone and fine particulate matter pollution.
+In 2005, U.S. EPA issued CAIR to address interstate transport of ozone and fine particulate matter pollution (PM2.5).
 CAIR required certain states to limit annual emissions of NOx and sulfur dioxide (SO2), which contribute to the formation of ozone and PM2.5.
 The rule also included limiting ozone season NOx emissions.
 In 2006, U.S. EPA published CAIR Federal Implementation Plans (FIPs) for states covered by CAIR to ensure the required emission reductions were achieved on schedule.
 As the control strategy for the FIPs, U.S. EPA adopted the model SO2 and NOx cap-and-trade programs for fossil-fuel-fired power plants.
-CAIR established three separate cap-and-trade programs that most States used to achieve required reductions in developing state SIPs.
+CAIR established three separate cap-and-trade programs that most states used to achieve required reductions in developing state SIPs.

-CAIR consisted of three cap and trade programs: an annual SO2 trading rule that builds on the existing Acid Rain program; an ozone season NOx trading rule that builds on the existing NOx SIP Call program; and a new annual NOx trading program.
+The three cap and trade programs were: an annual SO2 trading rule that builds on the existing Acid Rain program; an ozone season NOx trading rule that builds on the existing NOx SIP Call program; and a new annual NOx trading program.
 Reductions were required to take place in two phases: 2009 and 2015 for NOx and 2010 and 2015 for SO2.
-The CAIR NOx annual trading program applied to EGUs used to generate electricity for sale but some states also included large industrial units that produce electricity or steam primarily for internal use and large affected units carried over from the NBP.
+The CAIR NOx annual trading program applied to EGUs used to generate electricity for sale, but some states also included large industrial units that produce electricity or steam primarily for internal use and large affected units carried over from the NBP.

 Indiana included non-EGUs from the NOx SIP Call in the CAIR ozone season trading program so that non-EGUs that were part of the NOx SIP Call trading rule (326 IAC 10-4) could continue to trade allowances.
 Indiana adopted its CAIR SO2 and NOx Annual Trading Programs and CAIR NOx Ozone Season Trading Program rules in 2007 at 326 IAC 24 in accordance with the requirements of the federal CAIR program.